 Many homeowners are looking for do-it-yourself (DIY) projects that help increase energy efficiency and save money.
-Installing a programmable thermostat and switching to compact fluorescent light bulbs can help, but homeowners interested in even more energy and money savings should start with the windows.
+Installing a programmable thermostat and switching to compact fluorescent light bulbs can help, but homeowners interested in even more energy and money savings should start with plastic for windows.

-Here are a few ways that plastics can help:
+Here are a few ways that plastic for windows can help.